-New York, NY Product Designer at Postlight Joined about 5 years ago
+New York, NY Product Designer at Postlight Joined over 5 years ago

 My fiancé ended up having similar issues .
 The RAM was the culprit, despite not failing any of the checks I did in the debug.
 We ended up needing to reinstall the stock Apple RAM and had to do a warranty call for the RAM we got from Corsair.
 Haven't had an issue since replacing the RAM with the new units from Corsair.

 I started out having to learn coding with my thesis project, Flood Zone NYC which I've kept up over the years and has improved along side my abilities.
 I've occasionally gotten to play both roles simultaneously in my career, and occasionally work side projects where I get to helm the designer and developer roles like my playlist generator for Spotify, Dubolt, A color contrast desktop app (wip), and a parody sticker pack for iOS

 If I'm being honest, I've found it difficult to maintain a career as a designer as I have grown as a developer, largely because developers are more in demand and employers usually prefer to utilize me in that capacity than a designer.
 I do think that for a true hybrid designer, there's an inflection point where your development skills are deep and robust enough that employers are no longer interested in using you as a designer because your engineering talents, to them, are more valuable.

 I think I'm at a point where I'm just going to have to pick one and move forward with that as my specialization.
 Perhaps I could find a middle ground as an interaction designer and prototyper on a product team, or maybe someday one of my side projects could evolve into an actual business, who knows.